 Once you’ve chosen the right material, it’s time to pick a style that will match the architecture of your home.
 Garage doors come in various styles – they can have windows (or lites) or mimic your home’s architectural details.
 You can also find traditional-style carriage doors and contemporary double-sided doors.

 Or, you can have your garage door custom-built to suit your own personal taste.
-There are even online tools, such as Steel Line’s Visualizer, that allow you to upload a photo of your home and try out a number of different garage door designs until you find one that best compliments your home.
+There are even online tools, such as Steel Line’s Visualiser, that allow you to upload a photo of your home and try out a number of different garage door designs until you find one that best compliments your home.